slurmulon/gig/README.md

 The previous example is uncompiled, vanilla `warble`.

-In order to be interpreted, tracks in the `warble` format must first be converted into `warble.json`.
+In order to be interpreted, tracks in the `warble` format must first be converted into [`warble.json`](https://github.com/slurmulon/warble-json-schema).
 This is an intermediary JSON micro-format that is much easier for `warble` engines to parse.

 This is the **only** format that `juke` understands.
 It **cannot** compile the `warble` track itself.

-As of now, only the [core Clojure library](https://github.com/slurmulon/warble#usage) can compile `warble` into `warble.json`.

 Here is the compiled `warble.json` version of the previous example: